oxidecomputer/propolis/scripts/README.md

 - `live-migration-times.d`: Measure the length of individual phases of live migration on a running propolis-server.
 - `nvme_trace.d`: Measure propolis-emulated NVMe read/write latency.
+- `time_adjustments.d`: Observe guest timing data adjustments on the target host of a live migration.